Solving strategies for data-driven one-dimensional elasticity exhibiting nonlinear strains: Numerical studies

 We then consider the second case with nonlinear strain measures and large deformations.
 To this end, we choose a load factor of $\gamma =1500$ and apply the forces in 200 steps to obtain large deformations, such that the nonlinear strain contribution becomes sufficiently severe (see also the quadratic term in the strain measures \eqref{eq:strainmeasures}).
 We compute the reference solution with a standard structural analysis problem using the same nonlinear measures, linear constitutive law that is employed to generate the dataset, and the same discretization (see also Section \ref{sec:discretization}).
 We note that this is equivalent to an approximate nonlinear optimization problem where the constitutive relation is approximated with a linear function.
 For more details and discussions on approximate nonlinear optimization problems, we refer to \cite{Gebhardtddcmstatic2020,Gebhardtddcmcontacts2024}.
 Figure \ref{fig:kannoTrussResultsNonlin} illustrates the deformed configuration and the axial stresses computed with both the ADM- and the GO-ADM-solvers for the studied truss structure.
 We observe that both solvers approximately lead to the same displacement and stresses that overlap with the reference solution.
-This necessarily means that the nonlinearity is not significant in this case and hence the ADM-solver approximately achieves global optimal with the structure-specific initialization.
+Based on our numerical experiments, we obtained similar overlapping results with the ADM- and GO-ADM solvers for higher load factors.
+This necessarily means that for this example, the ADM solver together with the structure-specific initialization approach achieves a very good approximation of the global optima for both small and large deformations.
 Nevertheless, using the GO-ADM-solver reduces the value of the objective function at all load steps, as illustrated in Figure \ref{fig:kannoTrussResultsNonlinCostFunc}.
+Furthermore, we investigate the accuracy obtained with the ADM- and GO-ADM solvers when increasing the stress and strain limits of the dataset.
+We plot again the deformed configuration and the axial stresses for the same load factor and number of data points but ten times the data limits in Figure \ref{fig:kannoTrussResultsNonlinb}.
+We observe that the ADM solver leads to results (red curves) differing from the reference solution (blue curves), i.e. it does not achieve global optima in this case.
+This is due to the elementwise search and update of the closest data point, as discussed in Section \ref{sec:goadmalgorithm}.
+Using our GO-ADM solver achieves a better approximation (green curves) of the global optima, as expected.
 For the studied truss structure, we also check that the results and dataset are thermomechanically consistent for all cases, as discussed in \cite{Gebhardtddcmhilbert2025}.
 The presented results confirm that our implementation for this two-dimensional structure.